mvolkmann/blog/src/astro.md

 add the `transition:animate="{transition-type}"` directive.
 For example, `<main transition:animate="slide">`.

+To transition certain elements on a page but not the whole page, add `transition:animate="none"` to the `html` element and `transition:animate="{transition-name}"` to specific elements.

 To customize the transition,
 pass a configuration object to the transition function.
 For example, `<main transition:animate={slide({ duration: '2s' })}>`.